 Are you using LinkedIn for your job search to network and market the value you can bring to an organization?
-Don’t miss out on this gold mine of career opportunities.
+Don’t miss out on this goldmine of potential career opportunities.

-Many people have now heard of the professional network LinkedIn, but some are still confused as to how it works.
+Many people have now heard of the professional network LinkedIn, but some job seekers are leery of using the platform or confused as to how it works and the benefits it could provide.

 When talking to clients, I find many people assume that using LinkedIn is similar to other social media sites that exist like Twitter and Facebook.